|

 The Crowned Solitary Eagle is not a "true eagle".
 It is a buteonine.

-But, however it is classified, it is large.
+But, regardless as to how it is classified, it is large.
 Of the 100 raptors in North and

 South America, only 6 have larger wingspans.
 In that sense, only the Andean and